Androdioecy: Androdioecy with dioecious ancestry

 In roundworms, clam shrimp, tadpole shrimp and cancrid shrimps, androdioecy has evolved from dioecy.
 In these systems, hermaphrodites can only fertilize their own eggs (self-fertilize) and do not mate with other hermaphrodites.
 Males are the only means of outcrossing.
 Hermaphrodites may be beneficial in colonizing new habitats, because a single hermaphrodite can generate many other individuals.

 In the well-studied roundworm Caenorhabditis elegans, males are very rare and only occur in populations that are in bad condition or stressed.
 In Caenorhabditis elegans androdioecy is thought to have evolved from dioecy, through a trioecous intermediate.

 Androdioecy with hermaphroditic ancestry

-In barnacles androdioecy evolved from hermaphroditism.
+In barnacles, androdioecy evolved from hermaphroditism.
 Many plants self-fertilize, and males may be sustained in a population when inbreeding depression is severe because males guarantee outcrossing.

-Types of Androdioecy
+Types of androdioecy

 The most common form of androdioecy in animals involves hermaphrodites that can reproduce by autogamy or allogamy through ovum with males.
-However, this type doesn’t involve outcrossing with sperm.
+However, this type does not involve outcrossing with sperm.
 This type of androdioecy generally occurs in predominantly gonochoric taxonomy groups.

 One type of androdioecy contains outcrossing hermaphrodites which is present in some angiosperms.

 Another type of androdioecy has males and simultaneous hermaphrodites in a population due to developmental or conditional sex allocation.
 Like in some fish species small individuals are hermaphrodites and under circumstances of high density, large individuals become male.